Tax Form Calculator

 Using These Salary Examples

-Electronic filing is widely available in Maryland, offering quick submission and faster refunds for most taxpayers.
 Certain counties in Maryland add supplemental tax layers that slightly reduce final take-home pay.
+Because Maryland has no state income tax, shifts in take-home pay across different salaries are mostly driven by federal tax bands and FICA.
 These examples help compare salary points, identify how brackets change with income and evaluate expected take-home pay.
 For personalised calculations—including filing status, dependants or multiple incomes— use the main Maryland Tax Calculator.

 Frequently Asked Questions